MikeyClausen/Project-2/README.md

 # Cirrhosis
 ## [Data Source](https://www.kaggle.com/datasets/fedesoriano/cirrhosis-prediction-dataset)
 ## Description of Data
-* Several features to help predict if someone has cirrhosis of the liver.
+* Several features to help predict if soneone's stage of cirrhosis of the liver.
+## Business Problem to solve
+* Can we predict stage of cirrohosis based on the provided data.

+## Analyticals Insights

 ### Random Forest Regression w/o PCA Test Scores Tuned Scores